Top 4 Errors in VLOOKUP and How to Fix Them?

 We get this VLOOKUP #NAME Error due to the wrong formula mention.
 In my personal experience, I usually type CLOOKUP instead of VLOOKUP.

 There is no formula called Clookup in excel so returned the values as #NAME? error type.

-Solution: Solution is straightforward we just need to check the spelling of the formula.
+Solution: The solution is straightforward; we just need to check the spelling of the formula.

 Things to Remember Here

-- VLOOKUP #NAME error due to wrong formula type.
+- #NAME error due to the wrong formula type.

-- VLOOKUP #REF error is due to a wrong column index number.
+- #REF error is due to a wrong column index number.

-- VLOOKUP #VALUE!
+- #VALUE!
 The error is due to missing or wrong parameter supply.